OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Experiments

 \subsection{Ablations of Proposed Baselines}

 We conduct ablation studies for the proposed baselines, as shown in~\tabref{table:abl}.
-We find that additional Pseudo Point Cloud inputs bring 9.9 mAR.
-In addition, replacing MLP with unlearnable PCA methods decreases the performance by a large margin, from 45.1 mAR to 27.3 mAR.
+When decoding bounding boxes solely from either the pseudo point features $f_p$ or the convolutional features $f_c$, performance drops, demonstrating the effectiveness of our proposed dual-branch architecture.
+In addition, replacing MLP with unlearnable PCA methods decreases the performance by a large margin, from 23.32 AR to 13.63 mAR.
 These results show that the simple MLP can learn to complete the boundaries of objects from the datasets and predict more accurate 3D boxes.
+In initial experiments, we employed a frozen Depth Anything~\cite{yang2024depth} model to obtain depth estimations.
+Subsequent experimental results reveal that using a lightweight trainable depth network can enhance the converter's performance.